SAP-archive/xsk/docs-site/docs/lifecycle/cicd.md

     !!! info
         The following GitHub Action builds XSK based Docker image for your application and push it to your Docker registry.

+        Replace the `<your-organization>/<your-repository>` placeholder with a default organization and repository where the Docker image will be pushed _(can be changed when triggering the GitHub Action)_.

     ```yaml
     name: Build Application Image